et/clamshell/README.md

       git "/path/to/git/repo.git", :ref => "12345SHAID"
     end

-In plain English this says "The project, 'MyProject' has one dependency to a git repository located at /path/to/git/repo.git whose HEAD must be pointing to '12345SHAID'"
+In plain English, this says "The project, 'MyProject' has one dependency to a git repository located at /path/to/git/repo.git whose HEAD must be pointing to '12345SHAID'"

 ###  Environment section